Health and safety keywords

 The shared characteristics, values and attitudes of a group of people.
 The 'way we do things here'.

-The failure of plant, equipment, or process containment etc without human injury.
-In some countries categories of dangerous occurrence are defined in law.
+The failure of plant, equipment or process containment, without human injury.
+In some countries, categories of dangerous occurrence are defined in law.

 Ethical business practices

-Ethical business practices are essentially the expectations put upon organisations to uphold certain moral values and to continually meet the needs of stakeholders, suppliers, customers, workers, and society in general.
-Ethical practices will often be built upon the values of fairness, honesty, integrity, transparency and accountability, and should be embedded within the everyday operations of organisations.
+The expectations put upon organisations to uphold certain moral values and to continually meet the needs of stakeholders, suppliers, customers, workers and society in general.
+Ethical practices will often be built upon the values of fairness, honesty, integrity, transparency and accountability.
+They should be embedded in an organisation’s everyday operations.